Frequently Asked Questions

 Registration:

 No, it’s much better to join TOS while you are registering to avoid a time lag.
 Non-members have the option of signing up for TOS membership during the registration process.
-The charges for the conference and membership are processed as one transaction, and you will received an itemized invoice.
+The charges for the conference and membership are processed as one transaction, and you will receive an itemized invoice.

 We strongly encourage ACH (electronic check) or credit card payment, but checks or wire transfer can be accommodated in special circumstances.
 Email [email protected].

 Odds are that we have an old email address for you or a misspelled name in our system.
 (Accents don’t work in our system, for example.)
 Email [email protected] and we’ll sort it out for you.

 Email: [email protected]

 Toll Free Tel: (866) 814-4441